BillyBadBoy/lam/docs/Syntax.md

 let Y = App (λ x . x) (λ x . x);
 ````

 Expressions can refer to 'private' definitions.
 These have higher precedence that 'public' definitions and may therefore override them.
 There is no restriction on private definitions - they can be simple or recursive (see below) and may have private definitions of their own.

-Private definitions are written within braces and introduced with a colon.
+Expressions with private definitions do **not** end with a semi-colon.
+Instead, a colon signals the presence of private deinitions, which are enclosed within braces.

 ````haskell
 # One and Two are private definitions visible only in the body of Three